FrantzT/jumbleapi/README.md

 uvicorn main:app --reload

-The server API document tools can be accessed in the browse at the URL:
+The server API document tools (openapi) can be accessed in the browse at the URL:

 http://127.0.0.1:8000/docs

 ```
 After the code changes has been completed
 create Docker image and push it to the docker repository.
-The Dockerfile file consists instructionsfor the docker image build.
+The Dockerfile file consists instructions for the docker image build.
 All aditional packages required durning development need to be added to
 the requirments.txt file or specifed in the Dockerfile itself.